HorridModz/Github-Bookmarklets/README.md

 # GithubBookmarklets
-Simple JavaScript bookmarklets I made a while back - I figured I'd share them.
+A couple JavaScript bookmarklets I made a while back - I figured I'd share them.
 These are simple utilities that make it easier to navigate github.
 Feel free to fork and add your own!